akhilprs/EagleUserbot/README.md

 - Opening a pull request in the repository, I will check it out as soon as possible.
 - Give your feedback as it was made for **learning purpose**.

-Together, we can make this project better !
+Together, we can make this project better!

 You can join our support community, and get the updates at [Official Update Channel](https://telegram.dog/EAGLEUB).

 # License & Copyright